 5 min read · Design

-Cobble Stone fills a specific role in Hardie's palette — warm enough to read inviting, light enough to read fresh, neutral enough to pair with anything.
-Here's how to use it.
+Cobble Stone fills a specific role in Hardie's ColorPlus palette: warm enough to read inviting, light enough to read fresh, and neutral enough to pair with almost any accent.
+It is the answer for California homeowners who find pure white too stark but do not want a heavy beige.
+Here is where the color fits, how it behaves under valley sun, and how to make it sing.

 What Cobble Stone actually looks like